unkcenter/odeb-spectral-solver/README.md

 > **Live Web Demo:** [unk-odeb.streamlit.app](https://unk-odeb.streamlit.app)

 ODEB-TT-ESA is a high-performance, low-memory spectral routing engine designed for edge computing, autonomous robotics, and embedded systems.
-By reformulating discrete graph routing as an isotropic heat diffusion process on low-dimensional Riemannian manifolds, the algorithm bypasses the exponential complexity of traditional PDE grid solvers [1, 2].
+By reformulating discrete graph routing as an isotropic heat diffusion process on low-dimensional Riemannian manifolds, the algorithm bypasses the exponential complexity of traditional PDE grid solvers.

-This repository implements a fully generalized d-dimensional spectral geodesic solver operating entirely within the Tensor Train (TT) format to bypass the curse of dimensionality [4].
+This repository implements a fully generalized d-dimensional spectral geodesic solver operating entirely within the Tensor Train (TT) format to bypass the curse of dimensionality.

 ---